Green makeover for Leyland's Civic Centre after big £145,000 cash boost

-South Ribble Council headquaters gets green makeover to tackle climate change after £145,000 grant boost
+South Ribble Council headquarters gets green makeover to tackle climate change after £145,000 grant boost

 Leyland's Civic Centre has gone 'green' after a £145,000 grant to tackle climate change.